DOCUMENTARY

 OFFICIAL SELECTION: London Short Film 90-Second Sci-Fi Contest, April 2018

-The Truth (Behind the Scenes)
+THE TRUTH (Behind the Scenes)

 When a friend tells you he's shooting a short film and asks if you'd like to take behind-the-scenes photos, somehow the answer is always going to be 'Yes!'.Ben Brundell's mockumentary 'The Truth' was shot on a single day at Little White Lies in London.
 The lights were blazing, the extras were buzzing and Ben was poring over every shot and the tiniest inflections of each line.In some ways I was relieved to be behind my camera, grabbing those moments that may or may not make the final cut, instead of directing a delicately poised script in such a tiny window of time.
 You can see the intensity in Ben's calm-but-steady glare, his complete absorption in every sinew of the production.I'm strangely proud of the shots I came away with, quick flashes of reminiscence in the great froth of film-making.